macOS Dual Monitor Dock Setup: What Apple Doesn’t Tell You

 If you're running a dual-monitor setup on macOS, you've likely asked:

-“Why does it jump between displays whenever I move my mouse?”
+"Why does the Dock only show on one screen?" > "Why does it jump between displays whenever I move my mouse?"

 It's one of macOS's most frustrating limitations: you only get one Dock, and it lives on your active monitor.